 3 Steps for Shifting Government Services Online During COVID-19

-With government offices in reduced-capacity, many cities are now faced with the decision to either pare back government services or shift their services online to maintain access for members of their community.
+Many cities are now faced with the decision to either pare back government services or shift their services online.

 As a Lead Product Manager at Exygy, my work often means partnering with governments to explore new ways of connecting virtually with their communities.
 For many civic agencies, digital channels are often under-used because the process for translating an in-person service to the web can be daunting without the right guidance.

 Because so many civic agencies are now considering the move to digital, I’d like to share the 3 most common challenges I encounter and easy steps you can take to improve your digital presence.

 1. Streamline Both Digital Signage and Navigation

 Imagine walking into a government building to file some papers.
 What’s the first thing you look for?
 A directory or – barring that – a friendly-looking face to hound.
 Many civic organizations provide a receptionist and front desk to help visitors find what they’re looking for, but rarely does this courtesy extend into the digital world.

 Government websites are often complex and extensive.
 There can be hundreds, if not thousands of informational pages, forms, and links, which – while comprehensive – can be overwhelming to navigate.